 Generic shoulder straps aren’t particularly ergonomic and can slip over the shoulder with too much weight applied.
 To counteract this manufacturers fit chest straps to stop them from slipping apart but this can pull the straps together with all the tension pulling right over your bust which gets old really fast.

-Swap to a female BC and you will find that it is cut a lot shorter so it sits above the hips, giving you access your weight belt.
-Go one giant leap further and dive a BCD with an integrated weights system and now the weights are away from the hips and comfort reigns!
-Breasts and the chest strap.
-Two items that are at complete odds with each other.
-For years BCD designers have insisted a chest is a critical component for feeling secure in your BC.
-Modern female specific jackets have either removed this, or relocated them, or turned them into a hybrid support system.
+Swap to a female BC that has been designed and cut for a female fit and you will find that it is cut a lot shorter so it sits above the hips, giving you access your weight belt.
+Go one giant leap further and dive a BCD with an integrated weight system and now the weights are away from the hips and comfort reigns!

 Modern female specific jackets have either removed or relocated the chest strap by changing the ergonomics of the shoulder straps.
 Another breakthrough is a modern hybrid support system where the weight of the cylinder is placed lower in your back so it’s far easier to carry the heavy load even out of the water.